 Key Employees Are Now Protected

 SB 1383 expands the California law broader than the FMLA.
 It is possible for an employee to have 12 weeks of leave for an event covered only by California law, as well as another 12 weeks for FMLA coverage.
-This makes California law even more worker-friendly.
+This makes California law even more employee-friendly.

 A Broader Law May Require Legal Help